souramoo/Needle/README.md

 ## How to use
 Make sure you have adb and java available, connect your device via usb and run `python3 patch.py` (Note: I have only tested this under Linux)

+You will then need to reboot for Android to detect that you've installed a new framework and so for Dalvik/ART to re-optimise all the apps on the phone.
+Without this, you may receive an `INSTALL_FAILED_DEXOPT` error when installing new apps.

 Note: You will need to redo this everytime you flash a new /system partition (e.g. flashing an updated cyanogenmod zip or new ROM)

 ## How to fake signatures